-Just over two years ago Michael Brown was shot dead on the streets of Ferguson, MO, by a cowardly police officer.
+Just over three years ago Michael Brown was shot dead on the streets of Ferguson, MO, by a cowardly police officer.
 Was Michael Brown completely innocent of any crime?
 Probably not, but that’s not the point.
 As far as I can tell he was guilty of petty theft, jaywalking, and assaulting a police officer, none…… Continue reading Free Speech and Free Societies, Pt.
 1

 This week marks two months in the new job, and two weeks from the start of the fall semester.
 Let’s take a step back and see how things are going.
 In and earlier post I talked about how I was adjusting to the idea that I’m the boss of unit now and how difficult it…… Continue reading Taking Stock at Two Months